spectrum-health-systems/tingen-documentation/.github/apcp/development/roadmap.md

 - [ ] Email functionality
 - [ ] Fix issue with deploying taking multiple deployments
 - [X] Update blueprints to match documentation
+- [ ] New critical error: the Avatar Systems don't match
+- [ ] Email critical errors
+- [ ] Trace logs where they need to be

 # IIS